jbarnes850/deepseek-r1-finetune/README.md

 # DeepSeek R1 Fine-tuning for Apple Silicon

 This repository contains code for fine-tuning the DeepSeek R1 Distill Llama 8B model on Apple Silicon (M-series) machines.
-The implementation is optimized for the M3 Max with 36GB RAM and follows the [DataCamp tutorial](https://www.datacamp.com/tutorial/fine-tuning-deepseek-r1-reasoning-model) with Apple Silicon-specific optimizations.
+The implementation is optimized for M1/M2/M3 with at least 16GB RAM with Apple Silicon-specific optimizations.

 ## Features